Thein-Naing/api-1/README.md

-ai fetching using axios and you can check final site here: https://api-fetching-axios.netlify.app/
+api fetching using axios and you can check final site here: https://api-fetching-axios.netlify.app/

 # Getting Started with Create React App